invadium/retest/README.md

 as well as for other languages.

-Look at [some examples](https://github.com/invider/retest/blob/master/validate) of how _retest_ can be run for various scenarios.
+Look at [some examples](https://github.com/invider/retest/blob/master/validate) of how _reTest_ can be run for various scenarios.

 ### Customize test cases source directory